Deckhouse Platform in kind

 Ingress controller is running.

-You have installed Deckhouse Platform in kind!
+You have installed Deckhouse Kubernetes Platform in kind!

 Don't forget that the default kubectl context has been changed to 'kind-d8'.